alphagov/paas-developer-docs/docs/deploying_apps/deploying_node_js.md

           memory: 256M
           buildpack: nodejs_buildpack

-    The ``name`` value sets the name for the app within the Government PaaS.
-You'll use this name to apply further Cloud Foundry commands to the app: for example, if you want to stop it.

-    The ``command`` value is the command that will be used to start the app after it is uploaded.
-Make sure that the filename used in the command matches the filename you used to save your app in the previous step.
+    Replace ``my-node-app`` with a unique name for your app.
+(You can use ``cf apps`` to see apps which already exist).

-    The ``memory`` value specifies how much memory will be allocated to the app.
+    The `memory` line tells the PaaS how much memory to allocate to the app.

-    A buildpack provides the framework and runtime support required by an app.
-In this case, we specify ``nodejs_buildpack`` because we're using a Node.js app.
+    A buildpack provides any framework and runtime support required by an app.
+In this case, because the app is written in Node.js, you use the ``nodejs_buildpack``.

-    See [Deploying with Application Manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) on the Cloud Foundry site for more details about what you can specify in the manifest file.

-1. Create an npm ``package.json`` file in the same directory.
+3. Include an npm ``package.json`` file to specify dependencies.
+The file should also specify a `start` command used to launch the app.

     This is a ``package.json`` file for our example app: